 By A.B.
 Chesler, author and blogger

-In the spirit of summer ending, let us reflect on the movies that have helped us tolerate our children a bit more easily these past couple months.
+Let us reflect on the movies that have helped us tolerate our children a bit more easily.
 Whether the parents in these movies inspire us with their infinite wisdom and guidance, or they show us exactly what not to do, they’re the ones we think of as our most memorable movie moms and dads.

 If you’ve never seen the movie Parenthood, stop what you’re doing and add it to your queue right now.
 Not only does it have an all-star cast that will leave you spouting quotes indefinitely, but it will change the way you see family life forever.
 I mean, “you need a license to catch a fish!
 But they'll let any butt-reaming a**hole be a father” (thanks, Keanu).